phoracek/network-attachment-definition-pod-admission/README.md

 - [x] single node dind cluster
 - [x] script to get ca
 - [x] script to generate cert, put it on kubernetes, sign it, generate secret (?)
-- [ ] script to generate all manifests from templates
+- [x] script to generate all manifests from templates
+- [ ] extend the script to create rbac as well
 - [ ] basic server doing nothing
 - [ ] implement reading of requested networks
 - [ ] implement reading of config map (monitor for latest changes, keep up to date (later))